-Treatment may involve medication including antibiotics, anti-inflammatory drugs (NSAIDs), glucocorticoids (steroids to reduce itchiness, pain, and swelling), topical medications or collars to prevent your pet from bothering the infected area.
+Treatment may involve medication including antibiotics, anti-inflammatory & pain relief drugs (NSAIDs), glucocorticoids (steroids to reduce itchiness, pain, and swelling), topical medications or collars to prevent your pet from bothering the infected area.

 The treatment your veterinarian chooses will depend on how bad the problem is, how much pain the animal is in, how long the problem has been going on, and if the problem is a recurring one.
 Some pets may get one or two hot spots and then never get another one again, while some pets

 may have frequent recurrences.